Inquiry

 Applications of Endovascular Filament Model of MCAO

-• Characterization of stroke-related genes and proteins
+• Characterizing stroke-related genes and proteins

 At Ace Therapeutics, our endovascular filament model of MCAO provides a more comprehensive approach for your focal cerebral ischemic stroke preclinical research.
 Need to know more?
 Contact us and let one of our experts provide you with all the answers you need.